Muhammed bin Saud Al Saud: Death and funeral

-On 8 July 2012 the Saudi Royal Court announced that Prince Muhammed had died in Riyadh.
+On 8 July 2012, the Saudi Royal Court announced that Prince Muhammed had died in Riyadh.
 He was 78.
-Salman bin Abdulaziz performed funeral prayer for him after Maghrib (sunset) prayer on 10 July 2012 at Imam Turki bin Abdullah Mosque in Riyadh.
+Prince Salman bin Abdulaziz (later King of Saudi Arabia) performed funeral prayer for him after Maghrib (sunset) prayer on 10 July 2012 at Imam Turki bin Abdullah Mosque in Riyadh.
 Sheikh Abdullah bin Abdulaziz Al Sheikh led the funeral prayer as Imam.